 Knife Disposal

-Japanese kitchen knives are normally quite large.
-As a result, there is a special way to dispose of them to keep yourself and others safe.
-Of course, we want to educate on maintaining and keeping knives for as long as possible - but eventually there is an end point.
-This blog goes into details as to how to safely dispose of knives that can no longer be used.
+Because kitchen knives are cutting tools, they need a special way to be disposed of to keep yourself and others safe.
+Of course, we want to educate people on maintaining and keeping their knives for as long as possible - but eventually there is an end point.
+This article goes into details as to how to safely dispose of knives that can no longer be used.

 How long can a knife be used for?

-In short, longer than you'd think.
+In short, the answer is "longer than you'd think."
 We often see knives that customers have brought in for disposal as they think the knives have reached the end of their journey, yet these knives are actually still very usable.

-As long as you can make a blade, the knife can still be used, so even the cheapest knives can actually last for a very long time.
+As long as you can sharpen a knife to give it a cutting edge, the knife can still be used, so even the cheapest knives can actually last for a very long time.
 Even if the quality is not perfect, they can still be used.

 Knives are meant to be generational.
 If cared for, they can last well over 30 to 40 years.
 We tend to look at end of life as the following: